Medical Benefits from Circumcision

 returned to normal sexual relations within 2 weeks, with no

-of the penis and claims of 'better
+decrease in sensitivity of the penis and claims of 'better

 sex'.
 (Badger?s findings are, moreover, consistent with every